 Internships with Student Legal Services are available on both a volunteer and for-credit basis.
 Students seeking to intern as a volunteer must commit to a minimum of three office hours per week.
-Students seeking an internship for credit can do so as part of CCGRS, Criminal Justice or Political Science departments, and must complete a minimum of eight office hours per week in addition to coursework in accordance with the requisite credit internship program.
+Students seeking an internship for credit can do so as part of the Criminal Justice or Political Science departments, and must complete a minimum of seven office hours per week, and 1 committee hour per week in addition to coursework in accordance with the requisite credit internship program.
 Credit internships, contingent upon an offer, must be approved by both your advisor and the department you seek the internship from.

-However, ASWSU Student Legal Services still take internship applications on a rolling basis.
+You will be required to upload a resume and a cover letter in addition to signing and uploading the internship policies.
+ASWSU Student Legal Services will take internship applications on a rolling basis.
 Contingent on vacancies throughout the semester, prospective applicants will be contacted to schedule an interview.
-You may submit your application in-person at CUB 305 M-F 9-5 pm or via email at firstname.lastname@example.org.